-At 11am on the second Sunday in November, the National Service of Remembrance is held at the Cenotaph on Whitehall to commemorate the contribution of British and Commonwealth military and civilian servicemen and women in the two World Wars and later conflicts.
+At 11am on Sunday 9 November, the National Service of Remembrance will be held at the Cenotaph on Whitehall to commemorate the contribution of British and Commonwealth military and civilian servicemen and women in the two World Wars and later conflicts.

 DCMS co-ordinates the arrangements for this event, alongside colleagues from across government, the Armed Forces and veterans’ organisations.